-EXECUTIVE GENERAL MANAGER - PROJECT DELIVERY BE (Civil-H1), M Eng Science, MBA, Fellow IE Aust, C P Eng., M AIMM
+BE (Civil-H1), M Eng Science, MBA, Fellow IE Aust, C P Eng., M AIMM

+Executive General Manager - Project Delivery

+Brian has more than 35 years of experience in heavy engineering projects and operations at an executive level in the energy-related sector and has been focused on the Maules Creek project and other brownfields capital projects within the Whitehaven portfolio.
+Most recently Brian managed the construction of the three stages of the third coal terminal in Newcastle for NCIG with a combined capital cost circa \$2.8 billion.
 Brian was appointed Executive General Manager - Project Delivery in June 2012.

-Brian has more than 35 years of experience in heavy engineering projects and operations at an executive level in the energy related sector and has been focused on the Maules Creek project and other brownfields capital projects within the Whitehaven portfolio.

-Most recently Brian managed the construction of the three stages of the third coal terminal in Newcastle for NCIG with a combined capital cost of circa \$2.8 billion.